jiazhang0/meta-secure-core/meta-integrity/README.md

   modules and firmwares.
 - Allow to run the updated executables, shared libraries, kernel modules and firmwares during RPM installation.
+- Enforce the subsequent policy file write to be verified by a trusted IMA certificate.

+NOTE:
-- Note the different behaviors when executing a script. e.g, launching a python script with "./test.py" is allowed only when test.py is signed, and launching a python script with "python test.py" is always allowed as long as the python interpreter is signed.
+- The different behaviors when executing a script, e.g, launching a python script with "./test.py" is allowed only when test.py is signed, and launching a python script with "python test.py" is always allowed as long as the python interpreter is signed.
+- Extended file system attribute is required for IMA appraisal, but not all file systems can support it.
+Typically, the pseudo file systems, such as sysfs, proc, tmpfs and ramfs, certain disk-based file systems, such as FAT, and network file systems, such as NFS, don't support extended attribute, meaning IMA appraisal is not available with them.

+##### Dependency
+- meta-tpm
+  This layer provides the kernel configurations and TSS for TPM 1.x enablement.

+- meta-tpm2
+  This layer provides the kernel configurations and TSS for TPM 2.0 enablement.

+##### Use The External IMA Policy
+initramfs is a good place to run some IMA initializations, such as loading the IMA policy, as well as the trusted IMA certificate used to verify IMA signatures.

+###### The default external IMA policy
+The default external IMA policy enforces appraising all the executable, shared library, kernel modules and firmwares with the digital signature in the effective root identity (euid=0).
+Hence, the opportunity of loading the default external IMA policy occurs at the end of initramfs initializations, just before switch_root.

+Instead of running switch_root directly from initramfs, a statically linked switch_root from the real rootfs is launched and it must be already signed properly.
+Otherwise, switch_root will fail to mount the real rootfs and kernel panic will happen due to this failure.

+The default external IMA policy is located at `/etc/ima_policy.default` in initramfs.
+If a custom external IMA policy file exists at `/etc/ima_policy`, the default external IMA policy file won't be used.
+In addition, the IMA policies signed by the trusted IMA certificate in the real rootfs is also attempted to be loaded if any.

 ###### The custom external IMA policy
 If the default external IMA policy cannot meet the protection requirement, it